 Both types of stock options offer a chance to participate in the company stock price.
 Each also affords you the control over when to exercise (or whether you exercise at all).

 Despite those similarities, many people feel incentive stock options (ISOs) are the better of the two options thanks to their potentially preferential tax treatment.

 Here are two major, distinct tax features of ISOs and NQSOs:

-- When you exercise non-qualified options (or NQSOs), the difference between the exercise price and the grant price is included as ordinary income (and therefore taxed at your marginal tax rate) in the year of exercise, regardless of whether or not you exercise and sell or exercise and hold.
+- When you exercise non-qualified options (or NQSOs), the difference between the fair market value at exercise and the grant price is included as ordinary income (and therefore taxed at your marginal tax rate) in the year of exercise, regardless of whether or not you exercise and sell or exercise and hold.
 When you exercise your ISOs, the tax reporting depends on what you do next.
 If you hold the shares past the end of the calendar year (as opposed to exercising your options and selling the shares right away), you don’t report earned income in the year of exercise.
 If you exercise and sell, you do need to report the ordinary income, similar to what you do with NQSOs.

-- When you exercise and sell incentive stock options as a qualifying disposition (more on this below), the entire realized gain—from the grant price to the final sales price—is taxed at preferential long-term capital gains rates.
+- When you exercise and sell incentive stock options as a qualifying disposition (more on this below), the entire realized gain—from the grant price to the final sales price—may be taxed at preferential long-term capital gains rates.
 With a non-qualified stock option, the only additional gain from the exercise price to the final sales price is subject to potentially preferential capital gains treatment.